jason-davey/studio/PLAYBOOK.md

 ### 3.3.
 Creating New Variations
 To test different Hero Section content:
 1. You don't need to change the Next.js code if you're just changing the text content for `headline`, `subHeadline`, or `ctaText`.
-You will define these variations in Firebase Remote Config (see next section).
+You will define these variations using the A/B Test Configurator tool (see section 4.3.1) and then use the generated JSON in Firebase Remote Config.
 2. If you want to test more structural changes or different components, you would:
     *   Modify `HeroSection.tsx` or create new components.
-    *   Update `src/app/page.tsx` to conditionally render these based on a different Remote Config parameter or a more complex `heroConfig` structure.
+    *   Update the `/landing-preview` page to conditionally render these or adjust how `heroConfig` is used if its structure changes.

 ## 4. Configuring Firebase Remote Config